Yeah That’s Right, I Said It

 By Sheletta Brundidge

-Sheletta Brundidge was a regular contributor to the MSR until she relocated to Cincinnati, Ohio; she is now an occasional contributor.
+Sheletta Brundidge is now an associate producer for WCPO-TV in Cincinnati.
 Twin Cities residents can still get a daily dose of Sheletta’s observational humor by visiting her website at http://sheletta.com.